Raymond Cho (politician)

 Raymond Sung Joon Cho (조성준; born November 18, 1936) is a Canadian politician who has served as the Ontario minister of seniors and accessibility since June 29, 2018.
 A member of the Progressive Conservative (PC) Party, Cho has sat as a member of Provincial Parliament (MPP) since 2016.
 He currently represents Scarborough North, and is the Legislative Assembly's oldest sitting MPP.
 Cho's over 30-year long political career began in 1991 when he was first elected to the Metro Toronto Council.
 Following amalgamation in 1998, Cho ran for Toronto City Council, where he re-elected eight times until resigning in 2016 following a successful run for Scarborough—Rouge River in a provincial by-election.
 Prior to entering politics, Cho worked as a social worker.

 Early life and education

 Cho immigrated to Canada from South Korea in 1967.
 He worked as a janitor, waiter and miner, before attending the University of Toronto.
 Already holding an undergraduate degree from Korea, he completed a Master of Social Work, Master of Education, and a Doctorate of Counseling Psychology.
-Cho then worker as a social worker for the Catholic Children's Aid Society, the Toronto Board of Education, and the Scarborough Board of Education.
+Cho then worked as a social worker for the Catholic Children's Aid Society, the Toronto Board of Education, and the Scarborough Board of Education.